Joyce Ho

 If you could go back in time as a therapist, how would you work with Joyce?

 I would focus on what I can truly control and who I am doing it for.
 What are my goals, and what values drive these goals?
 We have social constructs for what our life should look like in every role, identity, and age.
 As an adolescent, the social construction that mattered the most were the peers around me.
-As a clinician, I would be curious if I even feel seen, and who I care about vs. who cares about me.
-I would center my adolescent self and desires, to contrast with the social construction of conformity through any means or detriment to self.
+As a clinician, I would be curious if I even felt seen– asking myself to define things like friendship, family, care, and harm.
+I would center my adolescent self and desires to help contrast the social construction of conformity that often came at the expense of myself.
+Adult Joyce tries not to harbor resentment at my past self for doing the best I could at that time.

 What would be your ideal client?

 I feel like something unique about a younger therapist is being in touch with what is happening culturally.
 Let’s talk about how this random Netflix show describes the grief process!
 Let's talk about the implications of monogamy from this new movie!
 Let’s talk about our song of the week and how it could describe how we’re feeling.
+I find a lot of fun and utility in applying media to client’s lives for potential parallels to better understand the client’s emotional and behavioral response.

 How would you work with someone going through a big life transition, and moving from another place?